cwcyau/healthdatascienceacademy/README.md

 -	Learning programming languages and tools (e.g. how to code in Python),
 -	Highly specialised training in subject-specific topics (e.g. bioinformatics analysis using PLINK).

-The Academy will signpost to the many providers (e.g. university-run courses, Coursera) and will not seek to replicate the many pre-existing training offerings in this domain.
+The Academy will signpost to the many providers (e.g. university-run courses, Coursera) but will not seek to replicate the many pre-existing training offerings in this domain.

 ## Who are we looking for?

 We expect Academy participants will be someone who has:

-1. Graduate-level experience and capability in core areas of mathematics,
+1. Graduate-level experience and capability in core areas of mathematics and/or the computational sciences,
 2. Experience of developing software for scientific research purposes,
 3. The ability to learn new programming languages with relatively little direct guidance.